Ketel Marte Player Props: Diamondbacks vs. Royals

 Royals Pitching Rankings

-- The Royals have the 29th-ranked team ERA across all MLB pitching staffs (5.47).
+- The Royals have a 5.37 team ERA that ranks 28th across all league pitching staffs.

-- The Royals will send Singer (1-2) out to make his fifth start of the season.
-He is 1-2 with an 8.14 ERA and 19 strikeouts through 21 2/3 innings pitched.
+- Yarbrough will start for the Royals, his first of the season.

-- The right-hander's last appearance came on Wednesday against the Texas Rangers, when he tossed five innings, surrendering five earned runs while allowing six hits.
+- The 31-year-old southpaw came out of the bullpen in his most recent outing this season, one of seven appearances so far.

-- In four games this season, the 26-year-old has an 8.14 ERA and 8.1 strikeouts per nine innings, while giving up a batting average of .306 to opposing hitters.
+- In seven appearances this season, he has compiled a 7.62 ERA and averages 3.5 strikeouts per nine innings while opposing batters are hitting .294 against him.

 © 2023 Data Skrive.
 All rights reserved.